Short Bio

 Before moving to the U.S., Dimitri was residing in Ireland enjoying a flourishing career with engagements in some of the country's most prestigious venues and festivals, while completing his Doctorate in Music Performance.
 His dissertation focused on Beethoven's choice of keys, delving deeply into the composer's archetypal motivations behind his decisions.

 A native of Greece, Dimitri has won prizes in international chamber music competitions, and has performed Rachmaninov's Rhapsody on a theme of Paganini with the Greek Radio Symphony Orchestra and Tchaikovsky's First Piano Concerto with the Athens State Orchestra.
-He is a graduate of Indiana University and the Royal Irish Academy of Music, and he has participated in a plethora of festivals throughout Europe and the U.S.
+He is a graduate of Indiana University and the Royal Irish Academy of Music, and he has participated in a numerous festivals throughout Europe and the U.S.